-- The difference between the rate of investment return and the rate of CPI inflation assumed when calculating future factors for transfers from this Scheme to the DBP Annuitants Scheme (0.6% per annum to 31 March 2030 and 1.2% per annum thereafter, as at 31 March 2020; 0.4% per annum to 31 March 2029 and 1.5% per annum thereafter, as at 31 March 2019) - The pensioner mortality assumptions assumed when calculating future factors for transfers from this Scheme to DBP Annuitants Scheme, which are based on the results of a recent pensioners' mortality investigation and include an allowance for improving mortality.
+- The difference between the future investment returns and the rates of CPI inflation assumed when calculating future factors for transfers from this Scheme to the DBP Annuitants Scheme (-2.1% to 31 March 2023, 0.2% to 31 March 2024, 0.6% to 31 March 2025 and 1.0% per annum thereafter, as at 31 March 2022; 0.2% per annum to 31 March 2031 and 1.1% per annum thereafter, as at 31 March 2021).
+The net impact of this change was relatively small. - The pensioner mortality assumptions assumed when calculating future factors for transfers from this Scheme to the DBP Annuitants Scheme, which are based on the results of a recent pensioners' mortality investigation and include an allowance for improving mortality.
+The allowance for future mortality improvements has been strengthened since 2021, increasing the value of the liabilities. - Funding basis: the future investment returns assumed for the Scheme over the next ten years (3.1% per annum, as at 31 March 2022; 2.3% per annum, as at 31 March 2021).
+The increase in the future investment return assumption reduces the value of the liabilities. - Zero Sovereign bond curve basis: the discount rate assumed when determining the present value.
+These are determined based on Sovereign bond yields, net of tax and investment expenses, which have increased between 31 March 2021 and 31 March 2022, reducing the value of the liabilities.